types of paint

 Anti-mould Emulsion

-Colour-fugitive Emulsion
+Colour-Fugitive Emulsion

 Solid Emulsion

-Instead of being supplied in your standard tin, solid emulsion paints come in a tub, perfect for paint rollers.
-You can use a paint brush, but we recommend a short-pile roller for better coverage.
+Instead of being supplied in standard tins, solid emulsion paints come in tubs which are perfect for paint rollers.

-What’s the Difference Between Emulsions and Acrylic paints?
+What’s the Difference Between Emulsion and Acrylic?

 Emulsions and acrylic paints are quite similar, and both feature acrylic resin in their makeup.
 However, we recommend using emulsion when painting larger areas, as it offers better value per litre.

-Acrylic paint is typically used more for artwork, whilst emulsions are more prevalent in homes and commercial projects.
+Acrylic paint is typically used for artwork, whilst emulsions are more prevalent in homes and commercial projects.

 Vinyl Paints